sevonj/tiracompress/readme.md

 Example - create archive:

-`tiracompress -c -i path/to/uncompressed -o path/to/archive -a lz77`
+`tiracompress -c -i path/to/file -a lz77`

 Example - extract archive:

-`tiracompress -x -i path/to/archive -o path/to/uncompressed`
+`tiracompress -x -i path/to/archive`

+`tiracompress --help` for more more usage details.

 ## Development